pierrediedhiou/cybersecurity-journey/glossary.md

 - **HIPS** — Host-based Intrusion Prevention System, actively protects a single endpoint device and terminates connections when signatures are matched
+- **Host Machine** — The operating system and environment that runs the web server and application.
+A compromised host machine gives attackers access to everything running on it
 ## I
 - **Injection** — Attack inserting malicious code into an input field
 - **IP Address** — Internet Protocol Address, a unique numerical label assigned